-The Company also provided professional and consulting services for large data centers and had developed a system for the automation of asset information marketed as DcVueTM.
-The Company had deployed its DcVue software at one beta site.
+The Company previously provided professional and consulting services for large data centers and had developed a system for the automation of asset information marketed as $DcVue^{TM}$.
+The Company deployed its DcVue software at one beta site.
 This software was used by Duos' consulting auditing teams.
 DcVue was based upon the Company's OSPI patent which was awarded in 2010.
 The Company offered DcVue available for license to our customers as a licensed software product.
 The Company ceased offering this product in 2021.